 (2) Scope.
-The EIM Resource Plan components must cover a seven day horizon (with hourly detail for each resource) beginning with the operating day.
+The EIM Resource Plan components must cover a seven day horizon (with hourly detail for each resource) beginning with the Operating Day.

 (3) Balance.

 (A) Requirement.
-The base schedules included in the EIM Resource Plan must balance the demand forecast for each EIM Entity Balancing Authority Area.
+The EIM Base Schedules included in the EIM Resource Plan must balance the Demand Forecast for each EIM Entity Balancing Authority Area.

 (B) Insufficient Supply.
-An EIM Resource Plan shall be deemed to have insufficient energy supply if the sum of base schedules from non-participating resources and the sum of the highest quantity offers in the energy bid range from EIM Participating Resources, including interchange with other Balancing Authority Areas, is less than the total demand forecast for the associated EIM Entity Balancing Authority Area.
+An EIM Resource Plan shall be deemed to have insufficient Supply if the sum of EIM Base Schedules from non-participating resources and the sum of the highest quantity offers in the Energy Bid range from EIM Participating Resources, including Interchange with other Balancing Authority Areas, is less than the total Demand Forecast that the EIM Entity Scheduling Coordinator has decided to use for the associated EIM Entity Balancing Authority Area.

 (C) Excess Supply.
-An EIM Resource Plan shall be deemed to have excessive energy supply if the sum of base schedules from non-participating resources and the sum of the lowest quantity offers in the energy bid range from EIM Participating Resources is greater than the total demand forecast for the associated EIM Entity Balancing Authority Area.
+An EIM Resource Plan shall be deemed to have excessive Supply if the sum of EIM Base Schedules from non-participating resources and the sum of the lowest quantity Bids in the Energy Bid range from EIM Participating Resources is greater than the total Demand Forecast that the EIM Entity Scheduling Coordinator has decided to use for the associated EIM Entity Balancing Authority Area.

 (4) Contents.
 The Resource Plan shall comprise—